-Established in 2017, the Aphra Behn Festival’s goal is to give women interested in directing and writing for theatre an opportunity to get some more experience, try out ideas, experiment, and hone their craft.
+When established in 2017, a goal of the Aphra Behn Festival was to give women interested in directing and writing for theatre an opportunity to get more experience, try out ideas, experiment, and hone their craft.
+SATE now looks to make the Festival a more inclusive space for transgender and non-binary artists, as well.

 Submissions from applicant directors and writers are reviewed and selected by members of SATE’s Artistic Advisory Ensemble and SATE’s co-producers.